deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Don't let her study it.
 We don't want its keeper to be under its spell as well."

-Lewis scoffed. "*'Under its spell*'?
+Lewis scoffed. *"'Under its spell*'?
 What is this thing, a fucking Palantir?"

 "You know what I mean."
 Kirk replied, patiently.
 "It's clearly affecting and influencing us somehow: best to put it in the care of somebody who is as-yet unaffected and uninfluenced."